alphalon/kotlin-scripting/README.md

 The new script will be opened in your editor automatically where you can quickly delete the parts of the template that you don't need or want.

+Use the `ko -c ko.kts` command to create a `ko.kts` script in the current directory.

 #### Edit an existing script

 ```